 I live in a Bubble Within a Bubble.
 You might even call it my Imaginary Charter City.
 I’m not just surrounded by Ph.D.s; I’m surrounded by libertarian economics Ph.D.s.
 I’m not just unfamiliar with NASCAR; I forget the very existence of professional sports for months at a time.
 I don’t just (not?) watch shows for yuppies; I manage my entertainment to make sure that I never hear a commercial… Unlike most American elites, I don’t feel the least bit bad about living in a Bubble.
 I share none of their egalitarian or nationalist scruples.

 While Caplan relishes his cocoon of economists whose greatest pleasure is dissecting Rothbardian theory, it's a dangerous place for an economist to be.
 Lots of people do think watching baseball is more fun, and forgetting that will lead to inaccurate models about the world.
+The key to staying grounded in reality is to consciously spend time first-hand, on-the-ground experience with the thing you're thinking about.

 It's obvious, but it's not.
 Several years ago, I read about a study by a group of high-profile academic psychologists that said, essentially, that having to discipline a young child is always a sign that the parents have done something wrong.
 The top comment was, predictably, "Have the authors ever met a toddler?"
 Platonic toddlers in academic theory do all kinds of things that real toddlers don't.
 Lord Rochester's apocryphal admission attests to it: “Before I got married, I had six theories about bringing up children.
 Now I have six children, and no theories."